vaheminasyan2/Mammoths/README.md

 ### How the App Works
 The app uses [Google sign-in](https://developers.google.com/identity/sign-in/web/sign-in) for user authentication.
 User will need to use his existing google account or create one if they don't have it.
-Once signed in the user is taken to the dashboard with graphs of five recent runs.
-To post a new run user will need to navigate to the `Post New Run` page.
+Once signed in it loads the dashboard with graphs of five recent runs.
+To post a new run user needs to navigate to the `Post New Run` page.
 On that page they can use the map to create a route and the form to log the run.
-After run is saved it'll be displayed in the **Your Recent Runs** box.
-To view full details for each run user can navigate to the `View All Runs` page from where he can also delete the run and toggle to show only his runs and all users runs.
-The `Leaderboard` provides summary of total miles ran by each user in descending order.
+After run is saved it'll be displayed in the `Your Recent Runs` box.
+To view full details for each run user can navigate to the `View All Runs` page from where he can also delete runs and switch between views to show only his runs or all users runs.
+The `Leaderboard` page provides summary of total miles ran by each user in the descending order.

 ### How to Setup
 1. After cloning this repo run `npm install` to install all dependencies.